A3lequenne/cookie-clicker-group/README.md

 We also thought about some features that we didnt have time to implement.
 For example:
 - Leaderboard
 - More personalization of the player (name changer, possibly skins to buy with points and not for free)
+- The purchase history isnt displayed after a reload since the localStorage stores everything as a string and we didnt get time to do "a parsing function" to display it.

 ## Technologies used
 - Html5